lue-bird/elm-review-phantom-type/README.md

             -> ReviewRuleSchemaWithConversionsAndFoldMissing
            )
     ```
-    obviously this has it's limits and is mostly useful if you explicitly need a specific call next.
+    obviously this has it's limits and is mostly useful if you explicitly need a specific kind of call next.
     So if you want to use a specific call for different states, you'll need another method.

   - use `Never` to mark certain states as forbidden.
+Pretty underrated IMO.
     An example similar to [`Json.Decode.Attempt`](https://dark.elm.dmy.fr/packages/MackeyRMS/json-decode-attempt/latest/Json-Decode-Attempt)
     ```elm
     type JsonDecoder parsed recoverable